“But I am a great eater of beef, and I believe that does harm to my wit.” — William Shakespeare, Twelfth Night

 Brush the meat with olive oil to keep it moist and to help it from sticking to the grill grates.
 Combine the salt, pepper, brown sugar, paprika and the herbs, then sprinkle generously over the rack.
 Make slits in the meat with a sharp knife and insert the garlic cloves.

 Other than the initial sear of the rack, you’ll want to set your grill for indirect grilling.
-The temperature inside the grill should be around 500 degrees F for the sear, and reduced to 300 to 325 degrees F for the indirect cook.
+The temperature inside the grill should be around 500 degrees Fahrenheit for the sear, and reduced to 300 to 325 degrees Fahrenheit for the indirect cook.

 Place the meat, bone-side down, on the rack directly in the center of the grill.
 Cover with the lid.
-Grill until a Back-lighted Thermapen registers 125 degrees F (see list below) for medium-rare, 2 to 2 1/2 hours.
+Grill until a Back-lighted Thermapen registers 125 degrees Fahrenheit (see list below) for medium-rare, 2 to 2 1/2 hours.
 This should be about 15 minutes per pound, but use your thermometer to make sure.
+Grillax recommends the Thermoworks Thermapen MK4 — the only probe thermometer we use.
+And don’t forget the Smoke two-channel probe/timer.
+It’s a must-have gadget for Grillax Nation.
+We trust Thermoworks gadgets for taking temperatures on all of our grilled meals, from a long, slow smoke to sous vide prep.
+The thermometers are durable, accurate and Thermoworks provides top-notch customer service.

-- 120 degrees F (rare): Bright red and slippery on the interior.
+- 120 degrees Fahrenheit (rare): Bright red and slippery on the interior.
 Abundant intramuscular fat has yet to soften and render.

-- 130 degrees F (medium-rare): The meat has begun to turn pink, and is significantly firmer.
+- 130 degrees Fahrenheit (medium-rare): The meat has begun to turn pink, and is significantly firmer.
 Juicier, moister, and more tender, and beefier than either rare or medium meat.

-- 140 degrees F (medium): Solid rosy pink, and quite firm to the touch.
+- 140 degrees Fahrenheit (medium): Solid rosy pink, and quite firm to the touch.
 Still moist, but verging on dry.
 Fat is fully rendered at this stage, delivering plenty of beefy flavor.

-- 160 degrees F (well done): Dry, gray, and lifeless.
+- 160 degrees Fahrenheit (well done): Dry, gray, and lifeless.
 Moisture loss is up to 18 percent, and fat is completely rendered.

 - 3/4 cup sour cream